Search

 She set the conference all-time record with 218 runs scored and ranked among the top 10 all-time ASUN leaders in hits, doubles, home runs and RBI.
 She slugged 23 home runs as a senior en route her fourth straight first team ASUN all-conference selection, and she helped USC Upstate reach the NCAA Tournament in 2013, 2014, and 2015.

-In 2018, Robinson hit seven home runs with the Cleveland Comets, bring her career total to 24.
+In 2018, Cousins hit seven home runs with the Cleveland Comets, bring her career total to 24.

-Robinson earned her Bachelor’s Degree in Exercise Science from USC Upstate in 2015.
+Cousins earned her Bachelor’s Degree in Exercise Science from USC Upstate in 2015.
 In 2017, she completed her MBA from North Greenville.
+She married Ben Cousins, Stetson's Assistant Director of Athletics for Facilities and Operations, on September 2, 2022.

 show more